 |Main ingredients:||Chicken Meat, Chicken Necks with Bone, Chicken Gizzards, Chicken Livers, Chicken Hearts|

 Like Smalls, Darwin’s Natural Pet Products produces fresh and natural food for cats.
-Their chicken recipe provides a great source of protein and B vitamins like B1, which cats need for proper carbohydrate metabolism.
-The meat is hormone and chemical-free, so it’s something you can feel good about feeding your cat.
+The difference between the two is that while some recipes of Smalls are slightly cooked, Darwin’s recipes are raw.
+Their chicken recipe provides a great source of protein and B vitamins, which cats need for proper carbohydrate, protein, and lipid metabolism.
+The meat is hormone, steroid, and antibiotic free, so it’s something you can feel good about feeding your cat.
 This raw formula is made primarily of muscle meat, organs, and bones and is minimally processed to preserve nutrients.